Keonne Rodriguez: Legal issues

 On April 24, 2024, the U.S. Department of Justice announced the arrests of Rodriguez and Hill.
 Prosecutors of the Southern District of New York alleged that the creation of Samourai wallet source code constituted the operation of an unlicensed money-transmitting business and conspiracy to commit money laundering.
 They alleged that by allowing users to conceal $2 billion in bitcoin transactions, Rodriguez and Hill were engaging in criminal activity.
 The DOJ claims that $100 million in illicit funds were laundered through the service.

-In July 2025, Rodriguez and Hill plead guilty to the charges.
+In July 2025, Rodriguez and Hill pleaded guilty to just the charge of unlicensed money transmission.
 Rodriguez' sentencing was scheduled for November 2025.
-On 6 November 2025 he was sentenced to 5 years prison and was imposed a three-year period of probation after release.
-He has to pay a $250,000 fine.
+On November 6, 2025, he was sentenced to 5 years prison and was imposed a three-year period of probation after release.
+He has to pay a $250,000 fine and both Rodriguez and Hill agreed to forfeit just under $238 million combined.

 Reactions to prosecution

 Privacy advocates have denounced Rodriguez' federal prosecution, stating that Samourai wallet protects its users' financial privacy, which they regard as a fundamental human right.
 Critics of the prosecution assert that financial privacy is essential to protect against state surveillance and control of financial transactions and other personal activities.
 Supporters of Rodriguez also hold that the creation and publication of Samourai's source code are forms of protected speech under the "code as speech" doctrine, established by Bernstein v.
 United States, emphasizing that Rodriguez merely wrote and distributed computer code.
 The Cato Institute argued that this prosecution could have a chilling effect on "cryptocurrency defenders, human rights activists, privacy defenders, and software developers," noting that this has already spurred Wasabi Wallet to block U.S. users and led to the removal of Phoenix Wallet from American app stores.
+Other supporters have cited the 2024 TD bank money laundering scandal, in which the Justice Department collected the largest penalty ever under the Bank Secrecy Act after finding bank employees accepted bribes to facilitate money laundering, resulting in financial penalties without jail penalties.
+Bitcoin users have also criticized Rodriguez' prosecution since many used the tool to improve privacy in their transactions.

+In September 2024, following the shutdown of Samourai, a group of developers created the Ashigaru wallet, an open-source wallet based on the Samourai code.
+In December 2025, President Donald Trump indicated he would look at the case and potentially issue Rodriguez a pardon.

+Rodriguez has also commented extensively on his case, stating that "more builders in the space should be looking at what the government has done here, and really shoring up their defenses," believing that other Bitcoin developers will be targeted next.
+He believes Bitcoin miners will be then next targets of money transmission enforcement if the Samourai wallet decision is taken to its "logical conclusion."